“Everyone” understands the high-level goals of a pitch: Make yourself memorable, and drive home your product’s value.

 1. Know Your Audience

-Before you ever walk into a VC’s office, you need to research the person you’re going to be meeting and adapt your strategy accordingly.
+Before you ever walk into VC’s office, you need to research the person you’re going to be meeting and adapt your strategy accordingly.

-First you have to understand his/her interests:
+First, you have to understand their interests:

 - Does the VC have expertise in your area?
 Adjust your pitch according to how much background knowledge they have.